doersino/cpi-video-creation/README.md

 # cpi-video-creation

-A quickly-thrown-together tool for making [videos like this one](https://www.youtube.com/watch?v=e6dB6rXYlXo), intended for use with aerial imagery downloaded by [ærialbot](https://github.com/doersino/aerialbot) and cropped using [Crop Circles](https://github.com/doersino/cropcircles).
+A quickly-thrown-together tool for making a [series of videos](https://www.youtube.com/playlist?list=PLTphPoE54a1s_ZdCkGwbhQO9O5SMSitA1), intended for use with aerial imagery downloaded by [ærialbot](https://github.com/doersino/aerialbot) and cropped using [Crop Circles](https://github.com/doersino/cropcircles).

 *This repository is probably not very interesting to you unless you're planning on using [MoviePy](https://zulko.github.io/moviepy/) yourself and are looking for an example project before you dive in.*